homer0/projext/documents/projectConfiguration.md

 #### `revision.createRevisionOnBuild`

-Since the feature is also available through the woopack CLI interface, you can configure how the feature behaves when building:
+Since the feature is also available through the woopack CLI, you can configure how the feature behaves when building:

 **`revision.createRevisionOnBuild.enabled`**

 Whether or not to create the file when building.
-If disabled, you can use the CLI interface to copy the files.
+If disabled, you can use the CLI to copy the files.

 **`revision.createRevisionOnBuild.onlyOnProduction`**